WestRock Company (WRK) upgraded Issued by Wall Street Gurus

 Wells Fargo gave a rating of “ Overweight” to WRK, setting the target price at $52 in the report published on January 2nd of the current year.

-During the last 5 trading sessions, WRK rose by +4.76%, which changed the moving average for the period of 200-days by -18.53% in comparison to the 20-day moving average, which settled at $30.55.
-In addition, WestRock Company saw -24.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WRK fell by -2.48%, which changed the moving average for the period of 200-days by -17.88% in comparison to the 20-day moving average, which settled at $30.77.
+In addition, WestRock Company saw -25.73% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading